In this post, we will look at the options parents have for educating their children when overseas. We will cover:

 Online schools are able to match these 10 key aspects of learning with the added advantage – students can access their school from anywhere in the world.
 For a fraction of the price of international school fees, pupils can be taught live lessons, by qualified teachers from the National Curriculum, meaning that they can prepare for and sit examinations in any one of the 120 registered countries worldwide.

-With a laptop or tablet and an internet connection, the classroom can be brought to wherever you are in the world.
+With a laptop and an internet connection, the classroom can be brought to wherever you are in the world.
 Pupils logon to their virtual classroom in the morning alongside their peers and lessons are delivered by their teacher, as they would be in a normal classroom.
 Work can be set, completed then submitted to their teacher and regular feedback on the pupils learning is provided.

 With prices starting from around £1,800 per year for full access to a taught National Curriculum, there are significant savings to be made when compared to the price of international schooling.